ChristopherBarrington/ainsley/content/recipes/cauliflower-wings-and-hot-sauce/index.md

   - 1 small garlic clove, crushed or 1/2 tsp garlic powder

 directions:
-- Hot sauce
+- Hot sauce:
   - Combine all the ingredients in a small saucepan and gently bring to the boil, stirring frequently.
   - Take off the heat, taste for seasoning and set aside.
-- 'Wings'
+- Cauliflower wings:
   - Bring a pan of well-salted water to the boil.
   - Add the cauliflower and blanch for 1 minute.
   - Remove and rinse under cold water until cool.
 Drain thoroughly